WALANT Procedures

 Recovery and Rehabilitation

 After a WALANT procedure, patients typically return home the same day.
 The anesthetic wears off within hours, and patients can manage pain or swelling with over-the-counter pain relievers and rest.
-Depending on the surgery type, physical therapy may be recommended to restore strength and motion.
+Depending on the type of surgery, physicians may recommend physical therapy to restore strength and motion.

-Most patients experience faster recovery and a more comfortable healing process with WALANT compared to traditional surgeries.
+Most patients experience faster recovery and a more comfortable healing process with WALANT than with traditional surgery.
 Because there’s no general anesthesia, patients avoid the grogginess and nausea often associated with it.